 *UCONN: Beyond Access (Storrs, CT)

-There are thousands of universities that fall in this category, and all are required to have a disability services group that provides accommodations of varying levels.
 The colleges listed below are particularly friendly for college students with ASD/LD and in some cases have specific learning support programs students can apply into.

-Curry College (Milton, MA)
+Curry College – PAL Program (Milton, MA)

-Dean College (Franklin, MA)
+*Dean College – Arch Learning Community (Franklin, MA)

-Lynn University (Boca Raton, FL)
+Lynn University – Institute for Achievement & Learning (Boca Raton, FL)

 *McDaniel College (Westminister, MD)